 WORJIC Report

 William Chapman provided an update in Jay Atwood's absence.
-An in-person quarterly meeting was held in October in Richland, WA, with representatives from various Oregon counties, including Hood River, Moscow, and Umatilla.
-Discussions focused on the strategic plan for cross- border interoperability, and Oregon contributed to developing a mini-SCIP for the region.
+An in-person quarterly meeting was held in October in Richland, WA, with representatives from various Oregon counties, including Hood River, Wasco, and Umatilla.
+Discussions focused on the strategic plan for cross- border interoperability, and to developing a mini-SCIP for the region.
 The group has now moved into the execution phase, actively working on objectives.
 Although their grant application was denied due to eligibility misunderstandings, efforts are underway to clarify grant criteria and emphasize the importance of these projects.
 Additionally, the Bridge for Public Safety (Bridge4PS) app was discussed as a potential statewide public safety collaboration tool.

 Testing is ongoing, and states are exploring its utility for broader adoption.